Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Relatively-periodic solutions, symmetricity, stability and nondegeneracy

+The invariant $4N$-dimensional submanifold $M^{4N}\approx T^*\widehat Q$ (cf.\ (\ref {eq:4N})) of the $N+1$ body problem is invariant under the phase flow of the system with the Hamilton function (\ref {M}), and a relatively-periodic solution on $M^{4N}$ is defined as above.

+For the model system (\ref {eq:model:H:omega}), (\ref {eq:model:H}), (\ref {eq:model:omega}), a relatively-periodic solution is defined via the Hamiltonian action of the circle with the Hamiltonian $I=\sum_{i=1}([\mx_i,\mxxi_i]+\sum_{j=1}^{n_i}[\my_{ij},\meeta_{ij}])$ on the submanifold $(\bbR^2)^N\times(\bbR^2)^N$ with coordinates $(\mx,\mxxi)$ and the symplecitc structure $d\mxxi\wedge d\mx$.
+For the unperturbed and perturbed systems (\ref {eq:unpert0}), (\ref {eq:unpert1}) and (\ref {eq:pert:planets}), a relatively-periodic solution is defined via the same $S^1$-action on the phase spaces of these problems, by identifying the phase spaces of these problems with the corresponding domains in the space $(\bbR^2)^N\times(\bbR^2)^N$ via the coordinates $(\ux,\uxxi)$ and $(\px,\pxxi)$ respectively.

-\subsubsection{Symmetric solutions}
+\subsection{Symmetric solutions}

-Let us show that conditions 1 and 2 in definition \ref {def:sym} of a symmetric solution are equivalent.
-For this we will use the invariance of the total energy $H$ of the system under the following two involutions $S_l$ and $S$ in the phase space $T^*Q$.
+Let us show that the conditions 1 and 2 in Definition \ref {def:sym} of a symmetric solution are equivalent.
+For this we will use the invariance of the total energy $H$ of the system under the following two involutions $S_l$ and $S$ in the phase space $T^*\widehat Q$ (cf.\ (\ref {eq:4N})) defined as follows.

-Let $l$ be any line in the plane of the motion going through the centre of masses of the system of particles.
-Define the following three transformations in the phase space $T^*Q$ preserving the total energy $H$ of the system:
+Let us fix a line $l$ in the plane of motion passing through the centre of masses of the system of particles.
+Define the following three transformations in the phase space $T^*\widehat Q$ preserving the total energy $H$ of the system:

-1) the canonical involution $S_l:T^*Q\to T^*Q$ corresponding to the axial symmetry, i.e.\ to the self-map of the configuration manifold $Q$ sending all particles of the system to their images under the symmetry with respect to the line $l$;
+1) the canonical involution $S_l:T^*\widehat Q\to T^*\widehat Q$ corresponding to the self-map (axial symmetry) of the configuration manifold $\widehat Q$ sending all particles of the system to their images under the symmetry with respect to the line $l$;

-2) the anti-canonical involution $S$ (``reversion of time'') sending each pair $(\q,\p)\in T^*Q$ to the pair $(\q,-\p)$ where $\q$ and $\p$ are the sets of ``coordinates'' and ``impulses'' of all particles of the system;
+2) the anti-canonical involution $S$ (``reversion of time'') sending each pair $(\q,\p)\in T^*\widehat Q$ to the pair $(\q,-\p)$ where $\q$ and $\p$ are the sets of ``coordinates'' and ``momenta'' of all particles of the system;

-3) the anti-canonical involution $J_l:=S S_l=S_lS$.
+3) the anti-canonical involution $\J_l:=S S_l=S_lS$.

 Each of these transformations is an involution, i.e.\ coincides with its inverse.
-The first involution is canonical, i.e.\ preserves the canonical symplectic structure $d\p\wedge d\q$ on $T^*Q$.
+The first involution is canonical, i.e.\ preserves the canonical symplectic structure $d\p\wedge d\q$ on $T^*\widehat Q$.
 The second and the third involutions are anti-canonical, i.e.\ they affect the symplectic structure by changing its sign to the opposite.
 Thus all three involutions move trajectories of the system to trajectories, moreover the first involution preserves the time on trajectories, while the second and the third involutions ``reverse the time''.